Accessory-Search/Accessory-Search/README.md

 ## Annotation

 ### 1.Data Sources and Annotation Format
 * Please download original images from [Market1501](http://zheng-lab.cecs.anu.edu.au/Project/project_reid.html) and MSMT17-V1.
-The image name and person id of each accessory is consistance with original reid data.
+The image name and person id is consistance with original reid data.
 * We provide txt files for annotation in folder annotation.
 The annotation is formatted as **[ImageName, [left, top, right, bottom], AccessoryId, IsQuery]**.
+Query images are marked by IsQuery==1, and gallery images are marked by IsQuery==0.
   * The Accessory-Market dataset has 40104 object bounding boxes which is classified to 1448 object ids.
   * The Accessory-MSMT17 dataset has 74528 object bounding boxes which is classified to 2713 object ids.
   More statics of Accessory-Market and Accessory-MSMT17 is listed below.